sevcensokmen/TestCode/READ.md

 ## testcode
-This project works on the  http://automationpractice.com/index.php and using Java, write an automated test/s to verify that summer dresses can be added to the cart and it’s possible to proceed to the Sign in section.
+This project works on the  http://automationpractice.com/index.php and using Java, automated test/s to verify that summer dresses can be added to the cart and it’s possible to proceed to the Sign in section.

 ---